-We like to raise our own meat for our family.
-Piggies are definitely part of that.
-Raising pigs is not just about the end goal of filling the freezer.
-It has much to do with entire process of raising them from a piglet to a full grown, butcher weight pig.
-Learning how to raise pigs was one of the best choices we made.
+Growing and raising our own food is extremely important to our family.
+Raising pigs on our homestead plays a huge role in that.
+Growing our own pork is not just about the end goal of filling the freezer, it has much to do with entire process of raising them from a piglet to a full grown, butcher weight pig.
+Learning how to raise pigs was one of the best choices we made for our homestead.

 I really enjoy watching the pig’s antics as they play together and just do their piggy thing.
 I am quite fond of the